bgiot/Prusa-Slicers-Profiles/README.md

 ## This repository contains my custom profiles to use with slicing softwares.

-My printer is a MK3 with a Bondtech extruder.
-If you printer is different, you probably will have to adapt some settings.
+My ED printer is a Prusa MK3 with a Bondtech extruder.
+If you printer is different, you will probably have to adapt some settings.

-_I'm not responsible of any damage you can have by using my profiles.
+_I'm not responsible of any damages you can have with you printer by using my profiles.
 I shares them just for people who want to experiment new slicing softwares_